Dr. Kool‘s

 An important part of the air conditioning process is the removal of humidity.
 Moisture condenses on the evaporator coil.
 Each evaporator coil has a drain pan, and the best pan is one that has a built-in slope for drainage.
 Some drain pans—especially horizontal ones, made for attic use—have a flat pan.
 When I install a horizontal coil, I tip the coil for drainage.
 Some have questioned the correctness of my installation because it looks funny, but there's a reason.

 If moisture is allowed to pool in the drain pan, it could re-evaporate later, and be re-distributed throughout the house as humidity.
 That is most likely to happen if you run the fan blower continuously.
-If you sense an increase in humidity, you might want to have your Kool Kontractor check your installation.
+If you sense an increase in humidity, you might want to have your AC professional check your installation.

 The Koolness Continues,